Human rights in Tuvalu: International treaties

-Tuvalu has ratified Convention on the Rights of Persons with Disabilities.).
+Tuvalu has ratified Convention on the Rights of Persons with Disabilities.

 Tuvalu has commitments to ensuring human rights are respected under the Universal periodic Review (UPR), the Sustainable Development Goals (SDGs) and the Te Kakeega III - National Strategy for Sustainable Development-2016-2020 (TK III), which sets out the development agenda of the Government of Tuvalu.

 Women's rights

-In 1980 the Tuvalu National Council for Women was formally established as an umbrella organisation to advocate for the rights of women in the country.
+In 1980, the Tuvalu National Council for Women was formally established as an umbrella organisation to advocate for the rights of women in the country.
 It works to highlight problems facing women, including lack of access to education, or their legal, political and social rights.
 Tuvalu acceded to the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) in 1999, however, it has not been implemented into Tuvalu’s national legal system.

-Tuvalu law prohibits discrimination on the basis of race, colour, and place of origin, with no mention of gender.
-In 2005 the High Court of Tuvalu held that this omission was deliberate, therefore there is no constitutional protection against sex discrimination.
+The 2023 amendments to the Constitution now prohibits discrimination against people grounds of sex to provide greater protections for women Previously the Constitution prohibited discrimination on the basis of race, colour, and place of origin, with no mention of gender.
+In 2005 the High Court of Tuvalu held that this omission was deliberate, therefore there was no constitutional protection against sex discrimination at the time of the decision of the court.

 Domestic violence is a problem in Tuvalu, with a 2007 demographic and health survey conducted by the Secretariat of the Pacific Community reporting that approximately 47 percent of the women surveyed had experienced some type of violence in their lifetime.
 Police have been criticised for seeking to address violence against women using traditional and customary methods of reconciliation rather than criminal prosecution.

 The problem of violence against Tuvaluan women was highlighted during a week of events in recognition of International Women's Day in March 2013.
 The traditional cultural values prevent or discourage women from reporting assaults.
 Legislative changes are proposed to give the Tuvalu police increased powers and allowing the courts to pass tougher sentences for crimes of violence against women.

 The UN CEDAW Committee observations on the 2015 review of Tuvalu notes the introduction of new domestic violence legislation, more participation by women in local council meetings and the end of some discriminatory education practices.
 Violence against women is also described as a concern because of the "cultural and the silence and also impunity and this also really stop women to report the cases."